Identification and Estimation in a Time-Varying Endogenous Random Coefficient Panel Data Model: Estimation and Large Sample Theory

 \section{Estimation and Large Sample Theory}

-The constructive identification argument leads to a feasible estimator for the first-order moment of $\b_{it}$.
-In this section, we first estimate the conditional and unconditional moments of the random coefficients using multi-step series estimators.
-Then, we obtain the convergence rates and asymptotic normality results for the proposed estimators.
+In this section, I first describe how to estimate the parameters using three-step series estimators.
+I then establish the convergence rates of the proposed estimators, and finally show that they are asymptotically normal.